Bhargavxyz738/Agent/README.md

 5. Enjoy a more streamlined and productive workflow!

 ## Usage Instructions
- Replace the followin line from script.js with a valid API key.
+ Replace the following line from script.js with a valid API key.
  ```Javascript
 const API_KEY = "VALID_API_KEY_HERE";
 ```